D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/definitions/Model.md

 - Examples:Axial, rotational...
 ## AxialModelling <!-- NOUN -->
 - Display name: Axial modelling
-- Parent class: DegreeOfFreedom
+- Parent class: ModelledDegreeOfFreedom
 - Attributes:
 - Specialization:
 - Description: The model accounts for the axial movement of some parts of the physical system.
 - Examples:A hydraulic model accounts for the axial velocity of fluid inside a pipe or an annulus.
 A torque and drag model accounts for the axial displacement of a drill-stem.
 ## RotationalModelling <!-- NOUN -->
 - Display name: Rotational modelling
-- Parent class: DegreeOfFreedom
+- Parent class: ModelledDegreeOfFreedom
 - Attributes:
 - Specialization:
 - Description: The model accounts for the rotational movement of some parts of the physical system.
 - Examples:A hydraulic model accounts for the effect of pipe rotation on the fluid velocity in an annulus.
 A torque and drag model accounts for the rotational movement of a drill-stem.
 ## LateralModelling <!-- NOUN -->
 - Display name: Lateral modelling
-- Parent class: DegreeOfFreedom
+- Parent class: ModelledDegreeOfFreedom
 - Attributes:
 - Specialization:
 - Description: The model accounts for the lateral movement of some parts of the physical system.
 - Examples:A hydraulic model accounts for the effect of the lateral pipe displacement on the fluid velocity in an annulus.
 A torque and drag model accounts for the lateral  movement of a drill-stem.
 ## LateralModelling <!-- NOUN -->
 - Display name: Lateral modelling
-- Parent class: DegreeOfFreedom
+- Parent class: ModelledDegreeOfFreedom
 - Attributes:
 - Specialization:
 - Description: The model accounts for the lateral movement of some parts of the physical system.